The moduli space of $S^1$-type zero loci for $\mathbb{Z}/2$-harmonic spinors in dimension 3: Introduction

-The operator that leads to $\mathbb{K}_0$ and $\mathbb{K}_1$ comes from a formal linearization of the equations that are obtained by deforming the metric and the curve and the spinor so as to stay in $\mathfrak{M}$.
-This operator seems to be novel and the fact that it is Fredholm does not appear to follow from the usual considerations.
-By the same token, the proof of theorem 1.1 is not a standard application of the inverse function theorem as it required a delicate iteration to ‘integrate’ the formal tangent space given by the kernel of $df$ at $(g, 0) \in B \times \mathcal{B}$ to obtain the given parametrization of $\mathfrak{M}$. \\
+The operator that leads to $\mathbb{K}_1$ and $\mathbb{K}_0$ comes from a formal linearization of the equations that are obtained by deforming the metric and the curve and the spinor so as to stay in $\mathfrak{M}$.
+This operator is novel and the fact that it is Fredholm does not follow from the usual considerations.
+By the same token, the proof of Theorem 1.4 is not a standard application of the implicit function theorem as it requires a delicate iteration to ``integrate'' the formal tangent space given by the kernel of $df$ at $(g, 0) \in \mathbb{B} \times \mathcal{B}$ to obtain the given parametrization of $\mathfrak{M}$.

-The study of these data $(g, \Sigma, \psi)$ started from the work of $PSL(2;\mathbb{C})$ compactness theorem proved by Clifford Taubes.
-In [1], Clifford Taubes proved a generalized version of Uhlenbeck's compactness theorem [2].
-Let $(M,g)$ be a 3-dimensional Riemannian manifold.
-The Uhlenbeck's compactness theorem [3] can be stated in the following way: \begin{theorem} Suppose $P$ is a principle $G$ bundle over $M$ for some compact Lie group $G$ and $\{A_i\}$ be a sequence of connections on $P$ satisfying
+The study of $\mathbb{Z}/2$-harmonic spinors started from the work of $PSL(2,\mathbb{C})$ compactness theorem proved by Clifford Taubes.
+In \cite{A}, he proves a generalized version of Uhlenbeck's compactness theorem \cite{B}.
+When $dim(M)=3$, Uhlenbeck's compactness theorem \cite{C} can be stated in the following way: \begin{theorem} Let $P$ be a principal $G$ bundle over $M$ for some compact Lie group $G$ and $\{A_i\}$ be a sequence of connections on $P$ satisfying

 for some constant $C$ which is independent of $i$.
-Then there exists a subsequence of $\{A_i\}$ converging (up to gauge transformations) weakly in $L^2_1$ to a $L^2_1$ connection. \end{theorem}
+Then there exists a subsequence of $\{A_i\}$ converging (up to gauge transformations) weakly in $L^2_1$ to an $L^2_1$ connection. \end{theorem}